Programs & Courses

 Please Note: The Bachelor of Applied Health Science- Paramedic Applied Degree is a competitive entry program.
 Meeting minimum published admission averages does not guarantee entry to the program.

 Prospective students must be mature and highly motivated to deal with the stress of emergency care, critical care and shift work.
 Paramedics must think independently, exercise good judgment, communicate effectively with others and work well in multidisciplinary environments.
 The training provided not only addresses the necessary skills of a paramedic but also the skills required to perform with confidence in a variety of situations, effectively interact with others and maintain professional decorum whether in simple or complex situations.
-The program also addresses topics on physical fitness and healthy lifestyles, psychology, philosophy and interdisciplinary communication.

 Overall average of at least 60% and a minimum mark of 50% in